Annuity with Nursing Home Care Rider

 - Income Enhancement / “Doubler” (GLWB): Temporarily increases lifetime income (e.g., up to 2×) while you meet care requirements, usually for a limited period such as 2–5 years.

-- Chronic Illness / LTC-Style Riders: Less common on annuities, these may provide additional benefits when you cannot perform 2 of 6 ADLs or have severe cognitive impairment; availability and rules vary by state and carrier.
+- Chronic Illness / LTC-Style Riders: Less common on annuities, these may provide additional benefits when you have a chronic or critical illness and cannot perform 2 of 6 ADLs or have severe cognitive impairment; availability and rules vary by state and carrier.

 Annuity with Nursing Home Care Rider: Key Eligibility & Terms